 GPS Coordinates: 27.374345, -82.450069

 OSCAR SCHERER STATE PARK (OSSP) is located in Osprey, FL, along US-41, just south of Blackburn Point Road.
 This 1,400-acre park offers birders one of the best chances in south-west Florida to see the Florida Scrub-Jay—a friendly, non-migratory species endemic to Florida—whose threatened population has steeply declined with loss of habitat.
 Periodic controlled burns are used to maintain the best habitat for the jays.
-The park has about 15-miles of well-marked, named and color-coded hiking trails, from 0.5 to 5.0 miles long, with surfaces that range from paved and handicapped accessible, to hard-packed sand, to deeper soft sand that may be difficult to traverse in spots.
+The park has about 15 miles of well-marked, named and color-coded hiking trails, from 0.5 to 5.0 miles long, with surfaces that range from paved and handicapped accessible, to hard-packed sand, to deeper soft sand that may be difficult to traverse in spots.
+Restrooms and parking are available at OSSP.
+Check the park website for admission fees.
 In 2014, a 287-acre property with similar habitat, the SCHERER THAXTON PRESERVE, opened on the park’s eastern border, with its main entrance on Honore Avenue.
 The preserve has a small lake and adjacent Fitness Trail, as well as unpaved trails that veer off into the scrubby flatwoods and the taller trees of OSSP.
 Check the OSSP website for operating hours and admission fees.
-No admission fee to Scherer-Thaxton Preserve.
+Restroom construction has been put on hold at Scherer Thaxton Preserve.
+No admission fee.

-Featured Birds: In addition to the Florida Scrub-Jay—which might be seen on any trail—other birds that breed here include Bald Eagle, Great Horned Owl and Red-headed Woodpecker.
-Five resident species of woodpeckers may be seen.
+Featured Birds: In addition to the Florida Scrub-Jay—which might be seen on any OSSP trail—other birds that breed here include Bald Eagle, Great Horned Owl and Red-headed Woodpecker.
+Five resident species of woodpeckers may be sighted.
 Numerous stands of large oaks attract warblers, vireos and gnatcatchers in winter, as well as other birds during migration.
-In marshy areas, look for Eastern Meadowlark, Loggerhead Shrike, Eastern Towhee, Northern Cardinal and Blue Jay.
+In open prairies, look for Eastern Meadowlark and Loggerhead Shrike, and in brushy shrubland, look for Eastern Towhee.
 Raptors include American Kestrel, Cooper’s, Red-tailed and Red-shouldered Hawk, and, in winter, Sharp-shinned Hawk and Northern Harrier.
-Peregrine Falcon and Merlin are present in spring, and Swallow-tailed Kite in spring and summer.
-About 220 species have been tallied in the park by eBirders.
+Peregrine Falcon and Merlin are present in spring and Swallow-tailed Kite in spring and summer.
+From March to May, Bachman Sparrow breed and may be heard vocalizing in the park just west of the Scherer Thaxton Preserve.
+More than 225 species have been reported in OSSP by eBirders, with more than 120 species reported at Scherer Thaxton Preserve.

 Insider’s Tip: The Green Trail at OSSP is a good place to see raptors and woodpeckers, including Red-headed Woodpecker, but it can be very hot where shade trees are lacking.
 Cooler walks—and, in season, migrating songbirds—may be found among the trees along South Creek (Lester Finley Trail and South Creek Nature Trail) and Lake Osprey (not to be confused with another Lake Osprey in Lakewood Ranch).
-The 0.3 mile Orange Trail, newly open in 2019, provides a shortcut to Big Lake.
+The recently opened 0.3-mile Orange Trail provides a shortcut to Big Lake.
 The Yellow Trail connects OSSP trails to the Scherer Thaxton Preserve trail system and to the Legacy Trail.
 Each Sunday at 8:30 a.m., throughout the year, OSSP conducts a guided, one-and-a-half hour “Scrub-Jay Walk” through the park’s scrubby flatwoods.
 Check the park website, or contact the OSSP Park Ranger office (941-483-5956) for additional information about guided walks and “off-hours” permits for early morning entry to the park.

 Oscar Scherer State Park